 All wild plants are given some protection under the laws of the United Kingdom and the Republic of Ireland.
-This leaflet summarises the relevant legislation in the UK, but does not attempt to cover that of the Republic of Ireland.
-The Isle of Man and the Channel Islands are not covered by UK law.
+This leaflet summarises the relevant legislation in the UK, but does not attempt to cover that of the Republic of Ireland, The Isle of Man, or the Channel Islands.

 Under the Wildlife and Countryside Act (1981) which covers England, Scotland and Wales, it is illegal to uproot any wild plant without permission from the landowner or occupier.
-Uproot is defined as to 'dig up or otherwise remove the plant from the land on which it is growing', whether or not it actually has roots; and, for the purposes of the legislation, the term 'plant' includes algae, lichens and fungi as well the true plants - mosses, liverworts and vascular plants.
+Uproot is defined as to 'dig up or otherwise remove the plant from the land on which it is growing', whether or not it actually has roots; and, for the purposes of the legislation, the term 'plant' includes algae, lichens and fungi as well as bryophytes (mosses and liverworts), and vascular plants.
 Similar general protection is given to all plants in Northern Ireland, under the Wildlife (Northern Ireland) Order, 1985.

-All plants growing wild are the legal property of somebody, and under the Theft Act, 1968, it is an offence to uproot plants for commercial purposes without authorisation (by the land owner/occupier).
+All plants growing wild are the legal property of somebody: under the Theft Act, 1968, it is an offence to uproot plants for commercial purposes without authorisation (by the land owner/occupier).
+This protection is in addition to that offered by the Wildlife and Countryside Act.